KohaILS/koha-manual-zh-cn/source/opac.rst

    an :ref:`authorized value <authorized-values-label>` category titled 'OPAC\_SUG' and include reasons as values in that list.

--  If you would like the patron to be able to choose which branch they are making a suggestion for you need to set the :ref:`AllowPurchaseSuggestionBranchChoice` preference to 'Allow'

 Once the form is submitted the data will be saved to the :ref:`Acquisitions <managing-purchase-suggestions-label>` module for the librarians to manage.